Kintyre/ksconf/docs/source/cmd_merge.rst

     :path: merge
     :nodefault:

-    --in-place: @after
+    --in-place -i : @after
         The ``--in-place`` option was added in v0.12.1.
-    In earlier version of ksconf, and move forward, this same behavior can be accomplished by simply listing the target twice.
+        In earlier version of ksconf, and moving forward, this same behavior can be accomplished by simply listing the target twice.
         Once as in the ``--target`` option, and then a second time as the first CONF file.

 Examples